camunda-community-hub/trisotech-cycle-connector/README.md

 # Camunda Cycle Trisotech Connector

 This is a Trisotech Connector for [camunda Cycle][1].
-It contains the implementation of a connector which persists and syncronizes bmpn models between the a triotech repository and another location, like a fire repository.
+It contains the implementation of a connector which persists and synchronizes BPMN models between the a Trisotech repository and another location, like a file repository.

 ![Create Connector Screenshot][2]

 ## How to use it?